-We need a manifesto to explain what it is we want.
+We need a manifesto to explain what it is we want: carbon freedom.
 A short text which can be endorsed by individuals, organisations and bodies, as well as governments at all levels.
-Below are some ideas to what such a manifest could contain.

 1) Coal, gas and oil must stay in the ground